19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 But as much as ginger is a delicious source of zing in various recipes, perhaps more noteworthy is its medicinal use.

-It has been prized for thousands of years as a powerful remedy by folk healers in Asia and Africa.
+This herb has been around since ancient civilization and used as a natural remedy in Asia and Africa for thousands of years.
 And now, scientists are working on researches that support and push the boundaries of its therapeutic use.

 The Ginger Family